-Smaller than the average Beagle dog breed, these compact scenthounds are merry and fun-loving, but they’re still hounds and as such require patience and creative training techniques to overcome their sometimes stubborn nature.
+Smaller than the average Beagle dog breed, these compact scenthounds are merry and fun-loving.
+But the Pocket Beagle is still a hound and, as such, requires patience and creative training techniques to overcome their sometimes stubborn nature.

 See below for complete Pocket Beagle characteristics!